java/devjava-content/app/pages/learn/01_tutorial/01_your-first-java-app/01_getting-started-with-java.md

 <a id="compiling">&nbsp;</a>
 ## Compiling your First Class

-Once you have properly set up your JDK; the `JAVA_HOME` variable and the `PATH` variable, you are ready to compile your first class.
+Once you have properly set up your JDK, the `JAVA_HOME` variable, and the `PATH` variable, you will be ready to compile your first class.

 All the commands you will be typing now should be typed in the same prompt as the one you used to set up these two variables.

 ### Compiling and Running Your First Java Program

-Whether you followed the Windows, the Linux or the macOS path, the remaining is the same.
+The following instructions are the same regardless of if you followed the the Windows, the Linux or the macOS path.

-1. Change to the directory where you saved your first class `MyFirstClass.java`.
-You can check that you are in the right directory by typing `dir`.
-It will show you the files you have in this directory.
-You should see your `MyFirstClass.java` file.
+1. Change to the directory where you saved your first class, `MyFirstClass.java`.
+You can check that you are in the right directory by typing `dir` (for Windows) `ls` (for macOS or Linux).
+This command will list the files you have in this directory.
+You should see your `MyFirstClass.java` file in that list.
-2. Check that your compiler is accessible from this directory by typing the following.
-This command is the same whether you are on Windows or Linux.
+2. Check that your compiler is accessible from this directory by typing this command (it should work whether you are on Windows or Linux):

 ```shell
 > java -version
 ```

-It should tell you which version of the `javac` you are currently using.
-If it gives you an error message then you need to check your `JAVA_HOME` and `PATH` variables as there is most probably something wrong with them.
+It should tell you which version of `javac` you are currently using.
+If it gives you an error message, then you need to check your `JAVA_HOME` and `PATH` variables, as they have likely been set incorrectly.

 3. Now you are all set to compile your first code.
-You can type the following.
+Type the following.

 ```shell
 > javac MyFirstClass.java
 ```

 Two things may happen at this point.
-You may have error messages telling you that the compiler cannot compile your code because of errors in your Java code.
+- You will have error messages telling you that the compiler cannot compile your code, because of errors in your Java code.
 You will need to fix them before being able to move on.

-If the compiler remains silent and does not complain about anything: congratulations!
+- The compiler will remain silent and will not complain about anything, in which case, congratulations!
 It means that your Java code has been properly compiled.
 Checking the content of the directory again should show a new file in it: `MyFirstClass.class`

 <a id="adding-code">&nbsp;</a>
 ## Adding Code to Your Class to Run it

 So far your class is empty; there is no executable code in it.
-If you were able to compile it properly then you can advance to the next step and execute some code.
+If you were able to compile it properly, then advance to the next line of instruction to execute some code:

-Just open your `MyFirstClass.java` file and copy the following code in it.
+Open your `MyFirstClass.java` file and paste the following code into it.

 ```java
 public class MyFirstClass {